Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Quantum network simulation

 \subsection{Probe state preparation as network application}

 Our objective probe state is a global GHZ state of all sensors distributed in different spatial locations.
-The generation of this GHZ state requires entangling operation which is realized by distributed Bell pairs by the quantum network.
+The generation of this GHZ state requires entangling operation which is realized with Bell pairs which are distributed by the quantum network.
 Conceptually, we may view the process of generating global GHZ state as an application of the quantum network, which consumes distributed bipartite entangled states from the service of quantum network.
 More specifically, the application can be divided into two parts: \begin{enumerate} \item The involved $N$ sensor nodes in the network collectively establish this application, and decide one out of the $N$ nodes as the center node which corresponds to the center qubit of standard GHZ state preparation circuit.
-Then the rest $(N-1)$ nodes request bipartite entanglement, i.e. Bell pair, with the center node.
-This is standard bipartite entanglement distribution in quantum repeater network. \item When bipartite entanglement has been established between the sensor nodes, it can be used to perform CNOT teleportation, or GHZ merging. \end{enumerate}
+Then the rest $(N-1)$ nodes request bipartite entanglement, i.e. Bell pair, with the center node. \item When bipartite entanglement has been established between the sensor nodes, it can be used to perform CNOT teleportation, or GHZ merging. \end{enumerate}